margaretmf/margaretmf.github.io/creativewriting.md

 ## Nothing More than the Best ##
 It's great to head ehre out west
-I expect nothing more than th ebest
+I expect nothing more than the best

 <br>